 - Phonological correspondences between music and language cross-linguistically:

 I am also interested in using scientometrics (quantative meta-study of science as a field) to turn a critical eye on (gender) diversity, representation, and the consequences of collaboration for scientific development in the field of linguistics.

 - Shih.
 Accepted.
-Constraint conjunction models super-additivity in weighted probabilistic grammar.
+Constraint conjunction in weighted probabilistic grammar.
+To appear in Phonology.
 Download PDF.